 Getting Good at Being Lucky

 Luck is something that always confuses me.
-Everyone that I looked up to always associate their successes with luck.
+Everyone that I looked up to always associated their successes with luck.
 I like to think of myself as a pretty lucky person.
 I have graduated on time from one of the best universities in Indonesia.
-I have been able to get a job in these challenging times for all of us.
-My friends often asked, “How do you get x?” and “How are you able to do y?” which I usually answer, “Well, everything just aligns perfectly, I guess” or “I don’t know, I guess I’m just lucky.” this often annoys them since doesn’t provide any information.
-In reality, I do what I can do and hope for the best.
+I have gotten a job in these challenging times for all of us.
+My friends often ask, “How do you get x?” and “How are you able to do y?” which I usually answer, “Well, everything just aligns perfectly, I guess,” or “I don’t know, I guess I’m just lucky.” this often annoys them since doesn’t provide any information.
+In reality, I do what I can and hope for the best.

-I begin to understand how annoying it is to get the “I’m just lucky” answers.
-I asked some of my friends that have achieved something remarkable like getting a job at a world-class tech company, winning a national competition, and getting a master’s degree scholarship.
+I began to understand how annoying it is to get the “I’m just lucky” answers.
+I asked some friends who have achieved something remarkable, such as getting a job at a world-class tech company, winning a national competition, and getting a master’s degree scholarship.
 I always feel that this doesn’t tell the whole picture.

-What I learn is toΒ take more chances.
+What I learned is to take more chances.
 My friends often asked why I always say “Kuy!” which is an Indonesian slang word for “Let’s go!”.
-I was still a curious person, and doing something new is an exciting experience.
-Every opportunity that comes my way, I try to be curious and take my chances of understanding it better first.
+I was still curious, and doing something new was an exciting experience.
+With every opportunity that comes my way, I try to be curious and take my chances to understand it better first.

 The equation of successes